Pueblo Bonito Resorts Review: Everything Owners and Prospective Buyers Should Know

 Reservation Systems

 Depending on your contract, you may be booking fixed weeks, floating weeks within a season, or flexible stays based on points.
 Some memberships focus on shoulder or off‑season inventory, while others offer better access to high‑demand weeks.
-Owners who plan early and are flexible tend to fare better; those who need specific holidays or school‑break dates may struggle.
+Members who plan early and are flexible tend to fare better; those who need specific holidays or school‑break dates may struggle.

 Exchange Opportunities